 Why choose this course?

-This exciting new course is specifically aimed at people wishing to gain expertise in contemporary sustainability issues.
-It provides graduates with excellent career opportunities in planning, environmental management, urban design, community development, regeneration, transport management, climate change mitigation and other planning related careers.
+This exciting course is specifically aimed at people wishing to gain expertise in contemporary sustainability issues.
+It provides graduates with excellent career opportunities in a complete range of planning specialisms.

-- New graduates starting their career in planning with a first degree in geography, environmental science, conservation, sociology, architecture and urban studies.
+- new graduates starting out their career in planning with a first degree in geography, environmental science, conservation, sociology, architecture and urban studies

-- Students from other disciplines who have developed an interest in planning from voluntary work, work experience or project work.
+- students from other discipline who have developed an interest in planning through voluntary work, work experience or project work.

 What will I study?

 The MSc Sustainable Planning programme structure is based on a series of modules each of which requires 150 hours of study.
 These modules are centred on short courses of two-to-three-day short courses that usually run Thursday, Friday and Saturday.

 If you wish to study full-time, the short course components of the modules run approximately twice a month which means that you’ll be attending classes on four weekdays and two Saturdays.

 If you want to study alongside your work commitments, the part-time offering enables you to take modules between two and five years.
 This makes the course flexible and easy to attend.

 You’ll benefit from a blended learning approach.
 Teaching combines a face-to-face teaching and tutorials approach with virtual live teaching allowing easy contact with module leaders and tutors, excellent access to learning materials and online submission of assignments.
 Modules include workshops, field work, class exercises, seminars and group work.
 The costs of UK and European field visits are included in the programme fee.
 During the COVID-19 pandemic our modules have generally being delivered virtually through live sessions, workshops and seminars, virtual field trips and in class exercises.
 We intend to return to classroom-based teaching on campus as soon as we can do so.